-One of the problems with UX Portfolios is the desire to make them shiny and to make them current and show only the very latest projects.
+Just to set expectations I'm going to say upfront that one of the problems with UX Portfolios is the desire to make them shiny and to make them current and show only the very latest projects.
 Why is that a problem?
 Well you can cover a multitude of problems by making something look good, you can put a Bugatti shell over a Ford Pinto interior and it will still be terrible no matter how good it looks.

-Mine isn’t particularly shiny, there are some polished UIs but only those I had a hand in guiding, it also has a lot of old projects.
+My portfolio isn’t particularly shiny, there are some polished UIs but only those I had a hand in guiding, it also has a lot of old projects.

 The underlying tech changes, yes.
 Approaches to UI design change, absolutely, finding out what people want from both of those and discovering what they need from the product, service or brand that utilises them, that doesn’t change that much.
-Humans haven't changed that much in millions of years, solutions must adapt to them, not the other way around/
+Humans haven't changed that much in millions of years, solutions must adapt to them, not the other way around.

 In these pages I tell the story of how and what I did and just as importantly why I did it, good and bad.
 Where diplomacy allows I’ll also say why I didn’t do certain things as well, even if they may have resulted in better results.